You say, "You don't know?"

 "Take me out!"

 Franz Ferdinand is the eponymous debut album of the Scottish Alternative Indie band Franz Ferdinand.
 Released in 2004, it became extremely popular, especially since its lead single, "Darts of Pleasure", received recognition a year before the album's release.
-The band's Post-Punk concerns meshed well with its art rock influences on this album, creating a new style of sound that straddled mainstream rock and dance-pop.
+The band's Post-Punk concerns meshed well with its art rock and Dance-Punk influences on this album, creating a new style that straddled mainstream rock and dance-pop.

 Along with debuting at #3 on the UK Album Charts, it garnered further attention even in the US and Australia because its songs were hip enough to be played at clubs.
 Subsequent singles such as "The Dark of the Matinée", "Michael", and "Take Me Out", which won an MTV award for its avant-garde music video, all placed on the UK singles chart.
 Even Rolling Stone, normally averse to the Britpop scene, took a shine to the album, and gave positive reviews toward the album's singles in retrospective best-of lists.